-If you can’t work an exercise through its full range of motion, then just focus on the abridged ROM and increase the range as you get stronger.
+If you can’t work an exercise through its full range of motion, then just focus on an abridged range-of-motion (ROM) and increase the range as you get stronger.

 Another Example: If you have an ab roller and roll outs on your knees are too easy but standing roll outs are too difficult, then just begin doing standing roll outs for just a few inches.
 As you get stronger you’ll be able to roll a greater distance.